esb-11/Controle-Financeiro/README.md

 * Show the total month expense, how much has been paid and what is left to pay.

 Planned features:
-* Receive notification when a payment due date is close
+* Receive notifications when a payment due date is close
-* Acces your Personal Finances from anywhere with a login
+* Access your Personal Finances from anywhere

 ## Installation
 1. Clone this repository